 NGOs/implementing agencies should be considered to gauge a potential partners ability to drive the

-According to a Survey a third of the 1,913 listed companies which qualify for CSR spends did not spend the money due to multiple reasons.As much as 341 said they were unable to spend because of reasons like
+According to a Survey a third of the 1,913 listed companies which qualify for CSR spends did not spend the money due to multiple reasons.As much as 341 said they were unable to spend because of reasons like:

-- 1.a delay in identifying projects
+- 1) A delay in identifying projects

-- 2.setting up the requisite in-house expertise
+- 2) Setting up the requisite in-house expertise

-- 3.45 did not report CSR activity
+- 3) 45 did not report CSR activity

-- 4.annual reports for fiscal 2018 were not available for 118, and
+- 4) Annual reports for fiscal 2018 were not available for 118, and

-- 5.163 said they were not required to spend either because they did not meet the criteria or were loss-making
+- 5) 163 said they were not required to spend either because they did not meet the criteria or were loss-making

-- 6.An additional Rs 2,380 crore would have been spent last fiscal had all the listed companies spent the stipulated 2 percent of profit.
+- 6) An additional Rs 2,380 crore would have been spent last fiscal had all the listed companies spent the stipulated 2 percent of profit.